 As school kids we all looked forward to Sunday, but for Taapsee this day of the week was dedicated to grooming her long, curly and voluminous hair.
 “I used to dread it, because it was so hard to go through the pain.
 My mom used to help wash my hair for the longest time because it was unmanageable.
 It was a wrestling match that would go on from the bathroom to the balcony, where it would take 45 minutes just to untangle my hair,” she says.

-When the actress reached grade 11 she did what most teenage girls with curly hair would do, she saved her pocket money and got her hair straightened.
+When the actress reached grade 11 she did what most haircuts for teenage girls with curly hair would do, she saved her pocket money and got her hair straightened.
 However, she soon realised her mistake when her hair became brittle and started shedding.
 That’s when Taapsee decided to accept her hair the way it was and to her surprise people started complimenting her on how unique her hair was!
 She says, “My own sister would want to wave or curl her hair.
 Mine, I realised then was a rarity and decided to own it.”

 Just like most of us, as a young girl Pannu too was conditioned by the beauty stereotypes of our world, “We’re never shown that it is okay to be different” she states.
 It took her years to realise that her natural hair is normal and beautiful.
 “It was a bit of a struggle to break the conditioning and the stereotypes.
 But there comes a time when you realise you have to accept and love yourself.”